Do I Need a Lawyer to File a Grievance?

 Concentrate on What the Lawyer Did Wrong

 The bar gets thousands of grievances a year.
 The clearer your grievance is, the better chance you have that they will understand what happened to you and process your grievance correctly.
-The best way to do this is to try to eliminate all unnecessary details.
+To do this, try to eliminate all unnecessary details.
 Summarize the background information as much as you can.
 If there are details that are lengthy and critical, but obscure your main point, you can always submit an attachment that tells the bigger story.
 Read what you have written and ask yourself if someone who knows nothing about your situation would both understand what happened and not get bogged down.
 This is difficult to do when you're involved in the case, so you may want to ask a friend to do this for you.

 For additional information on filing a grievance, visit the bar's webpage on grievances.